xarial/codestack/solidworks-api/geometry/insert-bodies-to-part/index.md

 ---
 layout: sw-tool
 caption: Save Bodies To Parts
-title: Macro to save all bodies into individual SOLIDWORKS part documents
+title: Macro to save bodies into individual SOLIDWORKS part documents
-description: VBA macro to save all bodies in the SOLIDWORKS part document to individual files
+description: VBA macro to save all bodies (or selected bodies) in the SOLIDWORKS part document to individual files
 image: insert-into-new-part-pmpage.png
 group: Import/Export
 ---
 ![Insert Into New Part Property Manager Page](insert-into-new-part-pmpage.png){ width=250 }

-This macro saves all bodies from the active part document into individual part documents.
+This macro saves all selected bodies bodies (or all bodies if none selected) from the active part document into individual part documents.

 ## Configuration